IlyaMatsuev/Apex-Trigger-Framework/docs/types/README.md

 `Integer size` - Size of the records processed in the current trigger execution context.

-`Boolean` - True if executing inside the trigger context.
+`Boolean isExecuting` - True if executing inside the trigger context.

-#### Properties

 `Boolean isAsync` - True if the current trigger handler is running inside the async context.

-`AsyncHandlerType asyncType` - Async type of the trigger handler execution.
-Null for the sync context.

 ---

-### TriggerContext.Skips
+### Context.Skips

 Provides trigger handlers skipping functionality.